equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 Micaela .. recently wrote a [great post about it in Federal Parliament]().

-You might think that the people attending the meeting would be able to tell how individual councillors voted, but this wasn't really clear.
+You might think that the people attending the meeting would be able to tell how individual councillors voted, but this wasn’t really clear.
-The councillors sit facing away from the audience, so when they call out their vote you can't always distinguish their position.
+The councillors sit facing away from the audience, so when they call out their vote you can’t always distinguish their position.

 On the issue of the Bondi Pavillion redevelopment, Councillor Dominic Wy Kanak moved that a detailed breakdown of the costing and a feasibility study of the project be released.
-In a major redevelopment of one of the area’s most significant built assets, wouldn't you expect that this kind of detail of the plan would be available already?
+In a major redevelopment of one of the area’s most significant built assets, wouldn’t you expect that this kind of detail of the plan would be available already?

-One of the council staff stood to explain that this wouldn't be possible.
+One of the council staff stood to explain that this wouldn’t be possible.
 Releasing such detail might result in the council getting a worse deal on the project.
-The explanation of why this would happen wasn't clear to me—but I think it's beside the point.
+The explanation of why this would happen wasn’t clear to me—but I think it’s beside the point.

-A public institution like a local council isn't like a normal business.
+A public institution like a local council isn’t like a normal business.
 It works on behalf of the public and has a bunch of special processes to ensure it acts in the public interest.
 These include having an elected council and holding open public meetings.
-These measure aren't cheap to run, but are seen as a core cost of council business.
+These measure aren’t cheap to run, but are seen as a core cost of council business.

-Transparency in democratic institutions isn't a “nice to have”.
+Transparency in democratic institutions isn’t a “nice to have”.
 If it costs more for the public to get reasonable detail of the plan they need to judge, then surely those are basic, core costs of business.